Shoes hitting the pavement in a race

 Advertising

-Runners of all abilities are welcome at this middle-distance and endurance running group, which includes interval work, drills and the local parkland hills.
+Runners of all abilities are welcome at this group, which has middle-distance, endurance and sprints options, as well as a junior development squad, female-only training and a return to running program.
 The friendly and inclusive club counts Olympic medal winners, Australian record holders and Commonwealth Games representatives among its alumni.
+Plus, for something a bit different, you can also try out pole vaulting with the club’s qualified coaches.
+Find out more here

 When: Daily, various times